 What is a “Qualifying Life Event” in Health Insurance?

 During the “Open Enrollment” period, many Americans shop for health insurance.
 Most people think this is the only time they can make changes to their health insurance, but it’s not.
-If you experience a “Qualifying Life Event” (QLE), you may be able to sign up for health insurance outside the open enrollment period, or make changes to your existing plan.
+If you experience a “Qualifying Life Event” (QLE), (within the last 60 days in all cases), you may be able to sign up for health insurance outside the Open Enrollment Period or make changes to your existing plan.
 Understanding which situations are considered qualifying life events will help you make smart decisions regarding your coverage.

 Call For FREE Help (702) 898-0554